boshanxiang/geo-frontend/README.md

 - Display image of restaurant in review show.
 - Scroll functionality on right panel.

-<h4>Planning Stage<h4>
+<h4>Planning Stages</h4>
 <h6>Our oiginal vision for our app is displayed below.
-The main CSS challenges included having a scroll bar for restaurants that scrolled independent of the other content on the page and effectively formatting the mat in the center of the page.
+The main CSS challenges included having a scroll bar for restaurants that scrolled independent of the other content on the page and effectively formatting the mat in the center of the page.</h6>
 <br>
 ![Wireframe](./ReadmeImages/Wireframe.png)
 <br>
-<h6>To visually grasp how information would flow between different components, we created the below diagram to represent state, props, and in which component each would live.
+<h6>To visually grasp how information would flow between different components, we created the below diagram to represent state, props, and in which component each would live.</h6>
 <br>
 ![logic of state and props](./ReadmeImages/StateProps.png)
 <br>
 <h6>In order to make latitude and longitude values easily updatable and accessible to multiple components, we implemented context APIs.
 Context APIs store data in a separate location, wrap around a "provider", and then make that context available to all of the "consumers" within the context wrapper.
-The below graphic represents the flow of information between the context, the provider, and the consumers.
+The below graphic represents the flow of information between the context, the provider, and the consumers.</h6>
 <br>
 ![context logic](./ReadmeImages/Context.png)